Recap | The Walking Dead: ‘Seed’

 I groan reflexively any time I hear an actor, a writer or a director discuss how a certain setting is “virtually a character in itself,” but watching the Season 3 premiere of The Walking Dead last night, I couldn’t help but think of the Prison in that way.
 Seeing the penitentiary for the first time – the physical structure, not the computer-generated image we were teased with in the spring finale – I was struck by its sense of horror and promise, its sense of place.
 Despite being built from scratch by the production team, the Prison feels more real than the quarry in Season 1 or the Greene farm in Season 2.
 Those were just backdrops, with little connection to the players (except perhaps for the escape from Hershel’s home, when the scattered buildings and surrounding woodland suddenly sprang to life, if only to be abandoned).

 With “Seed,” the audience is slowly, and violently, introduced to the Prison — its intimidating razor wire, its spacious outer yard (a good place for crops, we’re told), its claustrophobic cells, its shadow-filled halls – in a way strikingly different from those previous settings.
-We come to know the facility even as the survivors do, and it’s wonderfully tense and bloody process as Rick & Co. clear first the yard of walkers before moving on to a courtyard and finally a cellblock in desperate hope of finding food, medicine, ammunition – a refuge.
+We come to know the facility even as the survivors do, through a wonderfully tense and bloody process as Rick and the others clear the yard of walkers before moving on first to a courtyard and finally to a cellblock in desperate hope of finding food, medicine, ammunition – a refuge.

 And make no mistake, they are desperate.
 As the episode opens, the survivors have been on the move for months, through the winter, running in circles as they try to avoid the vestiges of the walker herd that overran Hershel’s farm, all the while looking for food and a place to sleep, if only for a night.
 But rest doesn’t come easy; they’re exhausted, malnourished.
 However, this isn’t the same group we last saw camped by the roadside, cowering at a noise in the shadows.
 The intervening months have transformed these stragglers into a well-oiled machine that wordlessly breaks into a home, dispatches the zombies inside and then systematically searches for supplies before silently fleeing at the approach of more walkers.